openshift/enhancements/enhancements/single-node/single-node-openshift-with-workers.md

 which originally pointed at the single control-plane node will remain correct even in the face of newly added worker nodes.

-In any other situations, the installer will set `DefaultRouterPlacement` to `Workers`, resulting in the same default behavior as before this enhancement, namely that `IngressController` pods are scheduled on worker nodes and their number of replicas determined according to the `InfrastructureTopology`.
+In any other situations, the installer will set `DefaultPlacement` to `Workers`, resulting in the same default behavior as before this enhancement, namely that `IngressController` pods are scheduled on worker nodes and their number of replicas determined according to the `InfrastructureTopology`.

-If the value of `DefaultRouterPlacement` itself is omitted, it is defaulted to `Workers`.
+If the value of `DefaultPlacement` itself is omitted, it is defaulted to `Workers`.
 This would be useful in order to maintain the current behavior if the API/Ingress PR is merged before the installer PR to set this field.

-The installer may not set `DefaultRouterPlacement` to `ControlPlane` when the cluster's `ControlPlaneTopology` is set to `External`.
+The installer may not set `DefaultPlacement` to `ControlPlane` when the cluster's `ControlPlaneTopology` is set to `External`.

-In the future, when IPI-installed single control-plane node clusters in the cloud no longer provision a load-balancer by default, they would also benefit from having the installer set the `DefaultRouterPlacement` to `ControlPlane`.
+In the future, when IPI-installed single control-plane node clusters in the cloud no longer provision a load-balancer by default, they would also benefit from having the installer set the `DefaultPlacement` to `ControlPlane`.

 ### Risks and Mitigations